 An unequivocal advocate for artistic expression, I have

 I am about concepts, not styles

-visual for a given topic.
-This isn’t about styles.
-It isn’t about my unique way
+visual for any given topic.
+This isn’t about my unique way

 of drawing noses crooked, pointed, or round.
 This is, first and foremost, about